mrdkaizer/cs605-labs/optane/README.md

-# Lab 6: Benchmarking and Learning Persistent Memory
+# Lab: Benchmarking and Learning Persistent Memory

 This lab tutorial will introduce you to [Persistent Memory](https://www.snia.org/education/what-is-persistent-memory), a new non-volatile memory technology that aims to transform the data landscape.